Danièle Obono

-Danièle Obono (/fr/; born 12 July 1980) is a left-wing Gabonese-French politician who has represented the Paris's 17th constituency in the National Assembly since 2017.
+Danièle Obono (/fr/; born 12 July 1980) is a left-wing Gabonese-French politician who has represented Paris's 17th constituency in the National Assembly since 2017.
 A member of La France Insoumise (FI), she was reelected in the first round of the 2022 legislative election and again in the 2024 legislative election.

 Biography

 Early life and education

 Obono was born on 12 July 1980 in Libreville, Gabon to a prominent Gabonese family.
 She is the daughter of Hortense Simbou Mbadinga, a secretary at Air Gabon; and Martin Edzodzomo-Ela, an economist who was a senior executive at the Paribas-Gabon bank from 1975 to 1979 before he was dismissed for his opposition to the regime of Omar Bongo, who was also a candidate in the Gabonese presidential election of 1998.
-She lived in Gabon until she was about ten years old, before she moved to France to attend university in Montpellier.
+Obono lived in Gabon until she was about ten years old, before she moved to France to attend university in Montpellier.
 She became a naturalised French citizen in 2011.

 After graduating from university, Obono became a librarian in Paris.
 In 2002, she obtained a master's degree in history at Paris 1 Panthéon-Sorbonne University, studying the economic relationship between France and Gabon during the second half of the 20th century under the supervision of Jacques Marseille.
 In 2003, she started a doctoral programme in political science at the Institut des mondes africains, focusing on social and democratic movements in Nigeria, though she began her political career before completing that degree.

 Start in politics

-At the age of 20, Danièle Obono, a supporter of José Bové, participated in the dismantling of the partially built McDonald's restaurant in Millau.
+At the age of 20, Obono, a supporter of José Bové, participated in the dismantling of the partially built McDonald's restaurant in Millau.
 There, she met Attac activists and joined the Trotskyist movement "Socialism from Below"(SPEB).
 A few years later, SPEB merged with the Revolutionary Communist League, which was later reformed into the New Anticapitalist Party (NPA) in 2009.
-She became a member of the NPA's leadership, where she advocated for the Convergences et Alternative (C&A) current.
+She became a member of the NPA's leadership, where she advocated for the Convergences and Alternative (C&A) current.

 Expressing a desire to participate in the Left Front, C&A became an independent organization in 2011.
 Obono took part in the national council of Jean-Luc Mélenchon's campaign for the 2012 presidential election.

-In the legislative elections of the same year, she was the substitute candidate for Ian Brossat (PCF), under the Left Front label, in the Paris' 17th constituency.
+In the legislative elections of the same year, Obono was the substitute candidate for Ian Brossat (PCF), under the Left Front label, in Paris' 17th constituency.
 With 13.19% of the votes cast, they came in 3rd place.

-Two years later, in the 2nd arrondissement of Paris, she led the "Left Front - In Paris, People First!" list, which garnered 192 votes (2.8%) in the 2014 municipal elections.
-In 2014, Convergences et Alternatives merged with other left-wing parties to form Ensemble!.
-She leaves the party between 2017 and 2022.
+Two years later, in the 2nd arrondissement of Paris, Obono led the "Left Front - In Paris, People First!" list, which garnered 192 votes (2.8%) in the 2014 municipal elections.
+In 2014, C&A− merged with other left-wing parties to form Ensemble!.
+Obono left the party between 2017 and 2022.